Patient and mortuary neglect: Trends

 There are certain segments of the health care industry that are seeing downward moves in neglect, while other sections are experiencing unfortunate growth.
 In modern hospitals the most prevalent form of neglect deals with the patients themselves neglecting their own care.
 However, in other segments such as assisted living for mentally deficient patients the rates of abuse and neglect are still relatively high.

 Mortuary neglect is another segment that has peculiar trends.
 There are relatively few morticians that just refuse to perform their duties.
 However, cases of ethically questionable practices can be easily found.
 Morticians only preserving visible body parts, incomplete embalming and defrauding families are just a few examples of reported cases of neglect.

 Increasingly medical journals are recommending that doctors become more active in attempting to persuade parents and guardians of children to either accept or continue treatment for diseases or injuries in order to avoid a neglect case.
-In the American Orthopedic Journal a case study was presented where a doctor suggested that an effort to convince a girl's mother to adequately treat a case of ambylopia to avoid potential neglect.
+In the American Orthopedic Journal a case study was presented where a doctor suggested that an effort to convince a girl's mother to adequately treat a case of amblyopia to avoid potential neglect.
 While a viewpoint arguing this was unnecessary, it shows a growing trend to go beyond traditional measures to avoid neglect charges.